The Top 6 Destinations To Visit in Brazil

 #2 FORTALEZA, CEARÁ

-This city is the prized gem of all tourism coming through Brazil.
+This city is the prized gem of all tourism coming through Brazil, now solidified in 2026 as the country's most important telecommunications and aviation hub due to its strategic proximity to Europe and Africa.
 Fortaleza is built along 30 kilometres, almost 19 miles, of beaches offering a vigorous nightlife and some of the most beautiful coastal views you’ve ever seen.
 There are ten different beaches on the coastline of Fortaleza, mixed with Aquatic parks and world-class eateries.

 Many public and private investments have been diverted to the city over the past few years, making Fortaleza a tourist hub worldwide.
+Following the massive infrastructure surge of 2025, international connectivity has reached record highs.
 Many European and American airlines have also decided to fly to the city, which is adding to the hype surrounding this region.

-While central Fortaleza is already a reasonably well-developed region, the city’s slowly expanding along the coast as people buy beach villas.
+While central Fortaleza is already a reasonably well-developed region, the city's luxury "Golden Mile" is rapidly expanding toward the east and west as high-net-worth individuals shift toward sustainable beach living.
 Compared to property in other areas of Brazil, the estates along the coast of Fortaleza are highly prized amongst investors since these areas are still relatively unexplored.
-I’m working with one of these developers, selling fully-furnished, luxury turnkey beach villas for as low as $107,000 USD.

 Related content: The Basics Of How To Get A Second Passport Or A Second Residency